vielhuber/socialfoo/README.md

-facebook changed its graph api several times in the past. currently it is only possible to gather any data (including the share count) with a working access token. obtaining and integrating such a token is easy:
+facebook changed its graph api several times in the past. currently it is only possible to gather any data (including the share count) with a working access token. obtaining and integrating such a token is straightforward:

 -   login at https://developers.facebook.com
 -   create a new app